denizariyan/League-Auto-Queue-Accepter/README.md

 ## Running with a language other than Turkish

 If you have league running on a language other than Turkish just take a screenshot of the accept text as I did and replace it with the [template](template.png) file.

+## Disclaimer

+I take no resposibility if anything happens to your account while using this software.
+Riot's perspective about these kind of software is really vague, according to Riot anything that gives the player an unfair advantage over another is bannable.
+While currently no one reported such thing, use at your own risk knowing that you can be permanently banned one day if Riot that decide this is an unfair advantage.

 ## License
 Copyright (c) 2020 Deniz Ariyan